algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

    output reg [9:0] o_Paddle_Y,// Vertical  position(Y) of the raccoon
    output reg [9:0] o_Paddle_X);// Horizontal position(X) of the raccoon
 ```
-*Initialization of the position and movement indicators in `Frogg_Paddle_Ctrl.v`*
+*Initialization of the position and movement indicators in `raccoon_paddle_ctrl.v`*

-Now that we initialized our positions we can add the movement of the raccoon.
+Now that we have initialized the positions, we can implement the movement of the raccoon.

 ```Verilog